Does "Facial Yoga" Really Make You Look Younger?

 Why I don't believe facial yoga will work for most people

 The study authors admit that the study has “limitations that may reduce its external validity.”
 The program requires a major investment of time and effort; nearly half of the participants dropped out.
-Presumably the program would have to be continued in order to maintain the effect, which the authors characterized as a modest benefit.
+Presumably, the program would have to be continued in order to maintain the effect, which the authors characterized as a modest benefit.
 Further, the results were based on fullness in the cheeks, not reduction of wrinkles.
 And finally, there was no control group for comparison.

 It isn’t an either/or choice anyway; plastic surgeons have never promoted surgery or injections as an alternative to exercise or healthy living.
-So even if you honestly believe you could faithfully do 32 specific facial exercises for 4 months and then indefinitely, it isn’t going to do what a facelift or Botox do.
+So even if you honestly believe you could faithfully do 32 specific facial exercises for 4 months and then indefinitely, it isn’t going to do what a facelift or Botox does.